crtoomey/crtoomey.github.io/_posts/2024-05-13-sql-injection-lab.md

     Internal Server Error (Image 6).
 </div>

 To test this method, I checked to see if I get the internal server error with a user_id I know starts with ‘s’ (sspeed) and use A' OR User_ID LIKE 's%' --.
 I got the internal server error and tried ‘z%’ which did not give me the internal server error.
-Now, I knew this method should theoretically work for passwords so I tried A' OR Password LIKE 'a%' --.
+Now, I knew this method should theoretically work for passwords so I tried **A' OR Password LIKE 'a%' --**.
 This gave me the internal server error but ‘z%’ did not.
-Now, combining wildcards to check for the length of the password starting with ‘a’ using the injection A' OR Password LIKE 'a_%' --.
+Now, combining wildcards to check for the length of the password starting with ‘a’ using the injection **A' OR Password LIKE 'a_%' --**.
 I did this until I got the internal server error and note how long the password is.
-This immediately gave me an internal server error which seems wrong unless someone actually has a 2 character password that starts with "a" so I try to use A' OR Password LIKE 'a_' --.
+This immediately gave me an internal server error which seems wrong unless someone actually has a 2 character password that starts with "a" so I try to use **A' OR Password LIKE 'a_' --**.
 This doesn’t give me an internal server error so it should work.
-I iterated through the password length adding one _ every time until I got to 'a____' or a followed by 4 characters.
+I iterated through the password length adding one _ every time until I got to 'a____' or 'a' followed by 4 characters.
 I knew that a password starts with 'a' and is five characters long.
 I could now iterate through each character until I can guess the password.
 I got an internal server error at ‘ad___’ and I think I have a guess as to what this password is.
-I try ‘adm_ _’ and again, server error so I keep going until I get ‘admin’.
-Admin is a password for an account but which account/accounts?
+I try ‘adm__’ and again, server error so I keep going until I get 'admin'.
+'Admin' is a password for an account but which account/accounts?
 Obviously, the first guess is the admin user so I attempted the login with admin as username and password.
-It works.
+It worked.
 I checked this password against all other users to make sure it is only for the admin account and it was.

 I did this same method for all of the other user's passwords and found a total of 3 passwords for 5 users.
 The username and password pairs are: